KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

 In this example, the connection will get closed if there is an error.
 It will also get closed if there is no error.
 The `finally` script will run every time.

-Because you are not catching the exception, it will still get thrown up the call stack.
+Because you are not catching the exception, it will still get propagated up the call stack.

 ## Try/Catch/Finally